tuturox91/hibernate-MyUser-service-hw/README.md

     - Create your own checked `RegistrationException` and `AuthenticationException` to use it in `register()` and `login()` methods respectively

     - Please don’t forget to use salt and password hashing
+- In the `mate/academy/Main.main()` method create instance of AuthenticationService using injector and test all methods from it.

 [Try to avoid these common mistakes, while solving task](https://mate-academy.github.io/jv-program-common-mistakes/hibernate/add-user-service/add-user-service-checklist)